 10th April 2016

-Much of the time since late January has been spent processing my mother's huge quantity of possessions.
+Much of the time since late January has been spent processing my mother's huge quantity of possessions, following her death in January.
 Her house was stuffed with it all.
 A great deal of it had become moth-eaten, rusty, damp, mildewed, so was fit for nothing but the bonfire.
 But we have been keeping a number of auction houses busy with books, craft materials, furniture, fabrics and pictures.
 One person can accumulate so much ovr a lifetime, and it does make one wonder about why we do it.
 She hadn't seen or touched most of it for decades.

 But everything goes on as it always did.
 My latest book is GUILT IN THE COTSWOLDS, which had a big launch in Mickleton, where we sold over 50 copies.
 THE HAWKSHEAD HOSTAGE will be out next month.
 New paperbacks as well.